kapelo/stitch-todo-list-test/README.md

          - Daily/Weekly status reports that includes bug reports
          - Test closure report
        - **Features to be Tested**:
-         - Stitch Todo List FE
+         - Stitch Todo List Frontend (FE)
-         - Stitch Todo List BE
+         - Stitch Todo List Backend (BE)
-       - **Test Schedule**: Several phases will be carried out here from plaaning to regression testing.
+       - **Test Schedule**: Several phases will be carried out here from planning to regression testing.
 Considering the size of this web app testing shoudn't take more than 16 hours.
        - **Roles & Responsibilities**:
          - Product: Acts as a primary contact for development and test team.
 Also responsible for Project schedule and the overall success of the project.
          - Test: Responsible for Understanding requirements, writing and executing test cases, preparing Requirement Traceability Matrix (RTM), reviewing test cases, Defect reporting and tracking, retesting and regression testing.